|

 A

-river once again, still preferring to stand, on his way to the MOOSA tour's well-marked
+river once again, still preferring to stand, on their way to the MOOSA tour's well-marked

 "Lac St Charles Loop",